andymckay/cleardjango/text/recipe_04.rst

    :linenos:
    :lines: 1-6

 There's lots of fields available to you and the full reference of them can be found online [#f1]_.
 It would be fantastically boring to relist them all here, so I won't bother.
-But basically you can see we have *CharField*, a *BooleanField* and a *DateTimeField* which all correspond to the data.
+But basically you can see we have *CharField*, a *BooleanField* and a *DateTimeField* which all correspond to the data required.

 If you reinstall this recipe and use the *sqlall* command, you can see the SQL that gets created [#f2]_: